10 Things To Consider Before Rhinoplasty

 - Refrain from exercise for one month.
 An elevated heart rate leads to swelling, and that’s exactly what you want to avoid after any surgical procedure.
 A heart rate of over 100, common in any type of cardio, is sure to cause your nose to swell, even bruise and bleed.

 - Prepare for the symptoms of a rhinoplasty.
-It may surprise you to learn that most rhinoplasty patients who come to our Connecticut practices are remarkably comfortable after surgery.
+It may surprise you to learn that most rhinoplasty patients who come to our Houston practice are remarkably comfortable after surgery.
 In fact, severe pain is exceedingly rare.
 The chief symptoms that causes most patients discomfort are the stuffiness, swelling, and bruising inherent in every rhinoplasty procedure.
 Luckily, these are easily managed with the aid of over-the-counter pain relievers such as ibuprofen or acetaminophen.

 - Know what is normal.
 Before panicking that your rhinoplasty results are not as expected, spend time to understand what is normal after surgery.
 Congestion, minor bleeding, swelling, and sleepiness are all normal.
-But if you experience any other symptoms we recommend a call to our Connecticut practice.
+But if you experience any other symptoms we recommend a call to our Houston practice.

 - You will come in for a follow-up appointment about one week after your rhinoplasty.
 At this appointment your nasal splint will be removed, and it is likely that you will experience some pain during this procedure.